Chapter 6 – Providing a Safe Educational and Work Environment

 Any faculty member who violates this policy will be subject to appropriate disciplinary action for misconduct, which may include termination or dismissal for cause in accordance with applicable University policies.

-This policy applies to all behavior by a faculty or staff member while performing a University role; or on campus or at a facility of the University; or at an activity under the auspices of the University; or where the victim is a faculty or staff member, student, post-doctoral fellow, resident, applicant, patient, vendor, contractor, or visitor, or employee of an affiliate of the University; or which is adequate cause for discipline under Sections 8-B or 8-C of Chapter 8.
-For behavior by students, see http://scampus.usc.edu; for behavior by anyone else who interacts with the University community, see http://equity.usc.edu/sexual‑harassment.
+This policy applies to all behavior by a faculty member while performing a University role; or on campus or at a facility of the University; or at an activity under the auspices of the University; or where the complainant is a faculty or staff member, student, post-doctoral fellow, resident, applicant, patient, vendor, contractor, or visitor, or employee of an affiliate of the University; or which is adequate cause for discipline under Sections 8-B or 8-C of Chapter 8.
+For behavior by students, see student sexual, interpersonal, and protected class misconduct, https://policy.usc.edu/student-misconduct; for behavior by anyone else who interacts with the University community, see http://equity.usc.edu/sexual‑harassment.

 6-B (1) Discrimination